rblades/dhworkbook_master/docs/module-5/Exercises.md

 1. At the top of the admin page, click Appearance.
 The default theme is 'Thanks, Roy'.
 You can choose any theme you want.
 They are all different and each has different advantages and disadvantages for editing.

-2. For this exercise, we will use the 'Thanks, Roy' theme.
+2. For this option, we will use the 'Thanks, Roy' theme.

     **NB If you choose a different theme to modify, you may see different options.
 Proceed at your own intent.**